Nurse Faculty Loan Program

-- The school will make NFLP loans to eligible students for the cost of tuition, fees, books, lab expenses and other reasonable education expenses, not including living expenses.
+- The school will make NFLP loans to eligible students toward the cost of tuition.
+In some cases the program will cover fees, books, lab expenses and other reasonable education expenses, not including living expenses.
 Awards may be renewable for a maximum of three years but this is contingent upon ongoing federal funding and therefore subject to change.
 Previous recipients have first priority each semester.

 Who is eligible to apply?